The multi-port berth allocation problem with speed optimization: Exact methods and a cooperative game analysis: Computational results

-Table \ref{tab:extraInfo} provides a more detailed comparison of the proposed method variants for 5 instances that aim to be representative of the entire set of 50 instances.
-The first column indicates the instance, the second and third column recap the optimality gap and computational time spent given the time-limit of 3 hours and 18 minutes.
-The fourth to eighth columns indicate the percentage amount of time spent by the algorithm in the RMP, pricing problems (PPs), cut separation process (Sep), branching procedure (Branch), and the final GSPP model respectively.
-The branching time not only includes the selection of the branching candidate but also, the child nodes creation, which in the case of our algorithm, requires intensive data structure manipulation.
-The number of nodes explored in the B\&B tree is displayed in the ninth column.
-The last three columns indicate the number of column generation iterations, generated columns and added cuts respectively.
 The RMP takes most of the time for most of the instances, and the cut separation has an insignificant impact except when it is applied in every B\&B node.
 The time spent in branching procedures grows in accordance to both the size of the RMP and B\&B tree.
 The short RMP solving times and large amount of columns generated for instance $20{-}10{-}3{-}L$ suggest that the RMP is easy to solve and the existence of many equivalent or similar solutions.
 This increases the impact of other internal operations in the algorithm.
 The number of B\&B nodes explored grows inversely to the amount of nodes where cutting is allowed.
 It can be observed that the full \textit{branch-and-cut-price} performs more column generation iterations than the one with only cutting in the root node but it also requires longer computational times.
 As it can be observed, the time percentages do not sum exactly to 100\%.
 The remaining time accounts to diverse internal operations in the implementation which are not strictly linked to any of the main parts of the algorithm.
 This also suggests that there is room for improvement in the implementation of the algorithm.